NehaMahendraSingh/HealthBlog/README.md

 ]
 ```

-*To run the project execute the below command:
+* To run the project execute the command:
 ```
 Python3 manage.py rumserver
 ```